FedER: Federated Learning through Experience Replay and Privacy-Preserving Data Synthesis: Experimental Results

-Given the high realism of generated samples, we run additional tests meant to push the level of privacy preservation: a) models are not shared among nodes --- only synthetic buffers are sent and received (\emph{``buffer-only sharing''}); b) models are trained only using synthetic data, even for the local dataset (\emph{``synthetic-only training''}).
+Given the high realism of generated samples, we run additional tests by proposing two FedER variants aiming to increase the level of privacy preservation: a) \emph{FedER-A}: models are not shared among nodes --- only synthetic buffers are sent and received; b) \emph{FedER-B}: models are trained only using synthetic data, even on local nodes.
 Fig.~\ref{fig:privacy_enhanced_configs} shows the internal architecture of each node in the two variants.
-Results obtained with these alternative privacy-enhanced strategies are provided in Table~\ref{tab:privacy_alternatives}, when training on the Shenzhen and Montgomery datasets in the \emph{non-i.i.d.} setting for 100 rounds, with 100 epochs per round and a buffer size of 512.
-It can be noted that the ``buffer-only sharing'' variant achieves comparable performance to our standard setting, giving encouraging perspectives for further analysis.
-Instead, the ``synthetic-only training'' variant performs poorly, showing that using features from real images to train local models is essential to reach good global performance: nevertheless, further research on the generation process might lead to improvements in this aspect.
+Results obtained with these alternative privacy-enhanced configurations are provided in Table~\ref{tab:privacy_alternatives}.
+It can be noted that FedER-A (i.e., ``buffer-only sharing'') configuration achieves comparable performance to our standard FedER (82.76 vs 83.41), but, remarkably, it outperforms all existing federated learning methods on the same datasets (compare Table~\ref{tab:sota_noniid} with the node performance block in Table~\ref{tab:privacy_alternatives}).
+The FedER-B (i.e., ``synthetic-only training'') configuration, instead, performs slightly worse than the other two configurations, but is still on par with existing federated methods.